-Students in the Bastyr University naturopathic medicine program who are academically in good standing have the opportunity to apply to the Master of Arts in Counseling Psychology (MACP) in fall of their second year of the four-year track.
-This requires a formal application to the counseling and health psychology program through the admissions department, followed by a joint interview by both the counseling and health psychology department and the ND school.
+Students in the Bastyr University naturopathic medicine program who are academically in good standing have the opportunity to apply to the Master of Arts in Counseling Psychology (MACP).
+This requires a formal application to the counseling and health psychology program through the admissions department, followed by an interview with the counseling and health psychology department and the School of Naturopathic Medicine.

 ND students who are considering applying to the counseling psychology master's program as their second program are strongly encouraged to be enrolled as four-year track students during their first two years of attendance.
-In essence, the dual-degree program requires that students have successfully completed their preclinical ND training before they add a second degree program.
-Students who are accepted into the MACP program must switch their naturopathic program to the extended track in order to carry a combined program load.
+Please contact the School of Natural Health Arts and Sciences for more information.